StephanvanSchaik/qtrc-extract/README.md

 }
 ```

-Once we have at least one name entry, we can simply try decoding consecutive name entries until we hit data that does not represent a name entry, which will very likely produce an incorrect hash.
+Once we have at least one name entry, we can simply try decoding sequential name entries until we hit data that does not represent a name entry, which will very likely produce an incorrect hash.
 This means that we generally just need the first name entry of a set of names to be within the ASCII range.

 Next we want to find the **tree** section describing the actual resource tree.